Complex care nursing is increasingly recognised as being vital for supporting people with a range... Read more...

 Clients have the ability to leave voice notes explaining/sharing what they want to, in their own words.

 The system also allows you to capture events, allocate staff to days out or trips that the clients would like to take.
 You, the provider, will have the ability to personalise and add the names of all the types of visits you offer.

 Equality and diversity in adult care: a conclusion

-It is essential that care providers ensure equality and diversity is achieved by knowing the laws protecting against discrimination, having equality and diversity policies, and systems in place for training staff to be equal and encourage diversity.
+It is essential that care providers know the laws protecting against discrimination, have equality and diversity policies, and put systems in place for training staff to treat every race, gender, or other minority group equally.

 uRosterCare’s person-centered electronic care planning helps you understand clients’ individual requirements, to put equality and diversity at the heart of your care organisation.

 Get in touch today to see how uRosterCare could benefit you.Contact Us

 Understanding social care in the UK can feel difficult.
 When we start talking about GP...
 Read more...

 Care in medical and social care settings can vary widely - but the gold standard...
 Read more...

 Dealing with the needs of a loved one or relative can be emotionally challenging.
 If...
 Read more...